iivanoo/covid-apps-observer/data/data_us/reports/resources/org.alohasafe.alert___1.0.14/report.md

 > This app downloaded itself on my phone do not trust this app at all.
 This is not okay.<br> :date: __2021-01-23 07:38:41__

 > I can take care of myself as well as people around me.
 Don't need this.
 Shame on victorino for forcing.<br> :date: __2021-01-22 08:00:16__

+> This app will never work!
+People who have covid-19 break quarantine all the time, you still see people not wearing mask, no ones checking on people in quarantine, everyone's still having gatherings with more then 10 ppl..
+The list goes on...
+So don't download this it's worthless you'll never get a notification!<br> :date: __2021-01-18 05:14:49__